ArchiRocksTech/BTTSpeed-API-PowerShell/README.md

 # BTT Speed API
-> Unofficial PowerShell API Wrapper for the BTT (BitTorrent Token) Speed WebUI for uTorrent and BitTorrent Clients
+Unofficial PowerShell API Wrapper for the BTT (BitTorrent Token) Speed WebUI for uTorrent and BitTorrent Clients.
 Ported from the [Python source](https://github.com/BTTBoost/BTTSpeed-API).
 As this is a port, I will update it as the Python source is updated.

 ## Available API Endpoints